rdhaliwal/helpful-invention/README.md

  - run `yarn install`

 ### Run:
- - run `yarn tags` to fetch a list of all your tags in Intercom
+ - Run `yarn tags` to fetch a list of all your tags in Intercom
+   - this will print a list of all the tags and their ids, for use later if you want
+ - Run `yarn conversations` to export all conversations that have any tag
- - run `yarn conversations -- --tag='12343'`
+ - Run `yarn conversations -- --tag='12343'` to export conversations that have only that tag
-   - `--tag` is the id of the tag that you want to get all conversations that have this tag
+   - `--tag` is the id of the tag.
+ - The output will be saved in `result.csv`

 #### Debugging
  - `node --inspect-brk app.js`